 - 11. Always Have Your Dog’s Leash Handy

 - 13. Enjoy the Time with Your Dog

 However, because it's a social setting with many other dog owners around, this can sometimes result in an unpleasant experience.
 Dogs who haven't been trained, owners who don't know how to control their dog, and dogs that haven't been vaccinated, dewormed or otherwise treated and are a health hazard to other pets.

 1. Dogs Parks are for Dogs to Have Fun

 Dog parks are places for your dog to run around and have fun.
-They shouldn’t just be a means of exercise.
+They shouldn’t just be a means of exercise or rigorous dog training routines.
 It would be a good idea if you walked your dog before you head to the dog park, as you don’t want him to enter into the park overly excited and full of so much energy that it may cause problems with other dogs.

 Although your dog may not be a fighter, his energy levels may spook other dogs and that might set them off.
 It’s quite often the case that the dog park could be nice and quiet and all the dogs are getting on very well until one dog enters the park.
 If this dog is too full of energy, it could all turn into total chaos.